piecole/strucseq/README.md

     and ends of the sequence.
 Must be one character.
 The default is "!".

 pass_nan : bool, optional
-    Whether to pass or raise an exception when given nan in the sequences
+    Whether to pass or raise an exception when given nan in the sequences.
+Default is True (pass)

 debug : bool, optional
     Whether a message should be printed when failing to find a residue.
 The default is True.